Ahrefs Review: Keywords, Backlinks, And Ranking Made Easy?

 But here's what I love.
 If you click on “Link intersect” on the left side, you're brought to a screen where you can input competitor articles.

 Ahrefs shows you the root domains by default, but you can open a little box that gives you the exact URL.
-These URLs who are linking to your competitors but not to you are ripe for link building.
-Because they have linked to your competitors, you already know that these websites are willing to give out backlinks.
+These URLs that are linking to your competitors but not to you are ripe for link-building.
+Because they have linked to your competitors, you already know these websites are willing to give out backlinks.

 One more feature in the site explorer before we move on.
 Let's take a look at the Organic Keywords feature for a minute.

-This section shows you all of the keywords that the URL you put in is ranking for, along with their search volume, keyword difficulty, and search traffic.
-You can see that for TheWireCutter, there are quite a few.
+This section shows you all of the keywords the URL is ranking for, along with their search volume, keyword difficulty, and search traffic.
+You can see that for TheWireCutter; there are quite a few.
 When it comes to estimating search traffic in Ahrefs, I've found that exercising a bit of extra caution with the traffic statistics is advisable.

 Ahrefs Content Explorer

-Next we're going to take a look at the Ahrefs Content Explorer within the suite of SEO tools.
+Next, we're going to take a look at the Ahrefs Content Explorer within the suite of SEO tools.